corrode/corrode.github.io/content/blog/rust-conferences-2025/index.md

 ---

-So there you have it, our complete guide to all Rust developer conferences, workshops, and community meetups happening around the world in 2025.
-Whether you're interested in embedded systems, blockchain, or web development with Rust, there's an event for every Rustacean out there.
+That's the complete lineup of Rust conferences for 2025!
+From London to Hong Kong to Seattle, there's something for every Rustacean.

-Let us know if we missed any events or if you have any updates to share.
+Missing an event?
+Spot an error?
+Feel free to [edit this list directly](https://github.com/corrode/corrode.github.io/edit/master/content/blog/rust-conferences-2025/index.md) or let us know.

-You can directly propose changes by editing the list [here](https://github.com/corrode/corrode.github.io/edit/master/content/blog/rust-conferences-2025/index.md).
-We'll see you at the next Rust conference!
+See you at the next conference! 🦀

 *Note: This list will be updated as more information becomes available.
 Some conferences are yet to announce their exact dates, venues, or ticket prices.*